 - Add egg and vanilla and beat until well combined.

 - In a separate bowl, sift together flour, baking powder, and salt.

 - Slowly add the flour mixture to the butter mixture, lightly mixing between each addition until flour in completely incorporated.

-- Roll into a ball, wrap in cling wrap and chill for 2 hours.
+- Roll into a ball, divide in half, then shape each half into a disc and wrap them in cling wrap and chill for 2 hours.